 Back in the days, I didn’t have any aesthetic or artistic approach.
 I inherited my grand-father’s Canon AE1 — that I still use a lot — and it is with thos camera that I learned the basics of photography.
 There was something magical about developing a film.
 Even though the beginnings were tough — especially because of a malfunction of the camera shutter curtain — I’ve tried to develop my films on my own with the help of a friend but it was too tedious for me.

-Digital technology has been a revolution and has made photography accessible to everyone.
-An incredible gain of time and money!
-As many people, I finally offered myself a 5D what completely changed my way to take pictures.
-It started to turn compulsive: shooting thousands of pics in a day without worrying about the framing, the settings… All I had to do was delete the bad pictures.
+Digital technology has been a revolution and has made photography accessible to everyone — an incredible gain of time and money!
+Like many people, I finally offered myself a 5D which completely changed my way to take pictures.
+It started to turn compulsive: shooting thousands of pics in a day without worrying about the framing, the settings; all I had to do was to delete the missed shots.
 Paradoxically, it took me away from photography at that time.

 Today, there is no need to spend a fortune.
 Even with a good smartphone, you are able take high quality photos.
 I’ve only been using film cameras for the last decade, but my iPhone is never far to check my Instagram account or shoot my son.
 The works of Robert Frank, Bruce Gilden, Vivian Maier, Joel Meyerowitz Garry Winogrand, William Eggleston, Stephen Shore, Harry Gruyaert, Martin Parr, Alec Soth and Joel Sternfeld are very inspirational to me.
 I admire them so much.